What is a Reverse Mortgage?

 Before getting any loan, borrowers should understand how to get the best mortgage interest rates.
 Over the life of the loan, this can make a huge difference in what you pay.
 Keep in mind you want to look at the rate and all the terms that go with it.

 Like other loan products, it pays to have a good credit score when applying for a reverse mortgage.

 What Are The Pros and Cons of a Reverse Mortgage?

 Here are the advantages of a reverse mortgage for seniors worth considering:

-- In most cases they do not conflict with your Social Security or Medicare payments – In most cases the money from your reverse mortgage does not cause any problems with your benefits like Social Security.
+In most cases, the money from your reverse mortgage does not cause any problems with your medicare benefits or Social Security.
 Of course, you should always check beforehand to verify that there will be no issues.
-Read more on how reverse mortgages can impact medicaid.
+Read more on how reverse mortgages can impact Medicaid.

-- You could use the money to buy a smaller home – If you are a senior and you are looking to move into a smaller home that is easier to care for – and less expensive – you could potentially use the money from your reverse mortgage to buy a different home.
-Consult with a real estate agent and financial adviser before attempting this, though.
-You want to be sure that it is a smart financial move.
+If you are a senior looking to move into a smaller home that is easier to care for – and less expensive – you could potentially use the money from your reverse mortgage to buy a different house.
+However, consult with a real estate agent and financial advisor before attempting this.
+You want to be sure that it is a smart business move.

-- The money is tax-free in most cases – In most cases you can get the money from your reverse mortgage without paying taxes on it.
-Again, make a point of talking with a tax professional before you make any assumptions, as your specific circumstances may result in tax issues that you are not aware of.
+In most cases, you can get the money from your mortgage without paying taxes.
+Again, talk with a tax professional before making any assumptions, as your specific circumstances may result in tax issues that you are not aware of.